nuxeo/nuxeo/modules/runtime/nuxeo-stream/README.md

  This module provides a log based broker message passing system with a computation stream pattern.

- The underlying log solution relies on Chronicle Queue or Kafka.
+ The underlying log solution relies on an In-Memory implementation or Kafka.

  This module has no dependency on Nuxeo framework to ease integration with third parties.